bowrango/gigabug/content/posts/reading.md

 [Hippocampal memory, cognition, and the role of sleep](https://www.youtube.com/watch?v=c2_rnYdUMiM)

 [Computing with Residue Numbers in High-Dimensional Representation](https://www.researchgate.net/publication/375793530_Computing_with_Residue_Numbers_in_High-Dimensional_Representation)
+- curious about residue numbers in quantum.
+This or another paper had application for subset sum, but I can't remember

 [Visual scene analysis via factorization of HD vectors](https://redwood.berkeley.edu/wp-content/uploads/2022/11/HDC-scene-analysis-factorization.pdf)